KeithPetro/c341_microprocessor/documentation/installation_notes.md

 Please note that this installation documentation is by no means exhaustive.
 If you run into any issues during the installation process, or find any distro-specific requirements, please open an issue and let us know.

 ## Linux
+These are the steps necessary after installing ModelSim (using Altera's installation procedure) in order to allow ModelSim to run on Linux.
+These steps allow the use of newer kernels as well as get all necessary dependencies which are not automatically installed.

 ### Debian Stretch
 _tested on kernel 4.9.0 x64_